wileyew/bagsy/README.md

-# 🏠 Bagsy - AI-Powered Space Booking Platform
+# 🏠 Bagsy™ - AI-Powered Space Booking Platform

 > **Find, list, and book the perfect storage space in seconds with AI-enhanced features.**